 Good health allows us to achieve our goals, such as education, employment, or learning how to dance.
 Everyone should have a fair opportunity to be as healthy as possible no matter who they are, where they live, or what they have.

 Our health is influenced by so many factors beyond health care.
-Health care accounts for only 10%-20% of what makes us healthy.
+It is estimated that health care accounts for only 10%-20% of what makes us healthy.
 In addition to genetics and lifestyle choices, many social factors interact to determine the health of an individual and community.
-Together, social factors that influence our health (income, education, social connections, and housing) account for up to 40% of what keeps us healthy.
+Together, social factors that influence our health (income, education, social connections, and housing) are estimated to account for up to 40% of what keeps us healthy.

 Income, or how much money we have, can determine where we live, food we buy, and our recreational activities.
 People with higher incomes generally live longer with better overall health.